 Despite all the problems related to sitting, the Grecian Bend remained fashionable for some time.
 Perhaps, that was because there was an abundance of humor associated with women vain enough to embrace such a laughable fashion.
 One writer noted that any woman who adopted the Grecian Bend resembled a “lame kangaroo … [and was] too exasperatingly ridiculous for laughter.”
 Another nineteenth century newspaper reporter wrote:

 “There are few stout women who could bear the addition of a hump anywhere without looking all the worse for it.
 The slim damsel may be able to add a trifle or two of the kind here and there without great detriment to her personal appearance, but for a woman of from twelve to eighteen stones to assume the ‘Grecian bend’ is to do a palpable injustice to her charms.”

-Numerous nineteenth century poems and humorous songs also mentioned the Grecian Bend.
+Madame Tussaud did not install any wax figures in her museum showing the Grecian Bend, but numerous nineteenth century poems and humorous songs mentioned it.
 For instance, a burlesque produced at St. James’s Theatre in 1869 included an ode titled “Britannia’s Bend,” which poked fun at the fashion.
 Here it is: